pawelpacewicz/getdata-015-Course-Project/CodeBook.md

 ## 1. Introduction

 This data is result of Course Project on Getting and Cleaning Data (getdata-015) training.
-More details about Course Project are available in file [Purpose of Course Project.txt](Purpose of Course Project.txt)
+More details about Course Project are available in file [Purpose of Course Project.txt](Purpose of Course Project.txt) (or on [this web page](https://class.coursera.org/getdata-015/human_grading/view/courses/973502/assessments/3/submissions))

 Below one can find description of dataset saved in file [REQ5result.txt](REQ5result.txt).
 It is an result of transofrmation of original data (original data is described in [features_info.txt](features_info.txt)) according to Course Project requirements described in [Purpose of Course Project.txt](Purpose of Course Project.txt).
 Transformations are described in following steps (more details in [README.md](README.md)):